 - Integrations are getting complex across multiple enterprise systems

 At that point, the options are a technical co-founder, a senior developer to refactor the foundation, or working with an AI development agency that can take a validated concept and build it for scale.
-The vibe-coded MVP has already done its job – it proved the concept and found paying customers.
+The vibe-coded MVP has already done its job if it proved the workflow, found paying customers, or gave leadership enough evidence to fund a better build.

 Frequently Asked Questions